lei-bo/MatSeg/README.md

    |--images
    |--labels
    |--labels_npy
 ```
+The `labels_npy` folder contains labels in the numpy array form.
+Note that the
+name of the label numpy file is the same as the name of the image (`a.png`, `a.npy`).

 ## Training
 Before train a model, edit `config.py` with desired parameters.
 The `config` is a multi-level dictionary.
 For example: